Archaeological Field School at Hofstaðir

 The site

 Hofstaðir is located in Mývatn district in northern Iceland.
-The Mývatn area has seen extensive archaeological work in the past 25 years, with Hofstaðir as its focal point.
+The Mývatn area has seen extensive archaeological work in the past 30 years, with Hofstaðir as its focal point.
 Archaeological excavation at the site started in the early 20th century by Daniel Bruun and between 1996-2020 the Institute of Archaeology in Iceland completed the excavation of a Viking Age feasting hall as well as a Medieval church and cemetery within the homefield.
-Also located within the homefield is a farm mound dating to between the late 10th – mid 20th century.
-Archaeological prospecting as well as coring and trial trenching has revealed several previously unknown sites at Hofstaðir, a third farm site dating to the early settlement period, a 9th – 11th century iron working site and a probable pre-Christian burial ground.
+Also located within the homefield is a second Viking Age settlement site as well as farm-mound dating to between the late 10th – mid 20th century.

 Organisation

 Students will be housed and fed in the farmhouse at Hofstaðir.
-Working hours are 8:00 to 17:00 Monday to Friday, both on site as well as doing post-excavation work.
-Guest lectures, by various specialists in North Atlantic archaeology, heritage management and heritage tourism will take place in the evenings or at weekends.
+Working hours can be expected to be between 8:00 to 17:00 Monday to Friday, both on site as well as doing post-excavation work.
+Guest lectures or demonstrations by various specialists in North Atlantic archaeology, heritage management and heritage tourism will take place in the evenings or at weekends.
 Excursions to local sites of interest will be arranged on the weekends.

 Costs

-The school is subsidised, but students are required to make a contribution towards the cost of their board for the duration of the field school - €1000.
-Students will have to pay for their own transportation to and from Akureyri but transport will be arranged between Akureyri and Hofstaðir.
+The school is subsidised, but students are required to make a contribution towards the cost of their room and board for the duration of the field school - €1000.
+Students will have to pay for their own transportation to and from Reykjavík, but transport will be arranged between Reykjavík and Hofstaðir.

 Applications and further enquiries should be sent to vettvangsakademia@hi.is.
 Include an outline of your academic interests, records of your education and previous field-work experience and one letter of recommendation.